-7. Hampden Hall Play Area
+6. Hampden Hall Play Area

 The play area on Hampden Hall is a small rectangular area, serving the local area as a recreational play area for children.
-The children's playground is fenced in and surrounded by green space and established trees; providing a safe central area for children to play in a high density urban environment.
-It is owned and maintained by Aylesbury Vale District Council.
+The children's playground is fenced in and surrounded by green space and established trees, providing a safe central area for children to play in a high density urban environment.
+It is owned and maintained by Aylesbury Vale District Council who had no objections to it being designated local green space.

-8. Amenity Area, Hampden Hall
+7. Amenity Area, Hampden Hall

 This green space is an informal area to the east of Hampden Hall comprising a grassed area with benches and a pathway giving access to the rights of way network across open countryside.
 It is well used by the local community for recreation and quiet contemplation of the beautiful views across the Vale to the Chilterns.

-It is owned and maintained by Aylesbury Vale District Council.
+It is owned and maintained by Aylesbury Vale District Council who had no objections to it being designated local green space.